Schieck/driftwood-stack/README.md

 # Driftwood Stack 🌊🎸

-A simple, powerful, and developer-friendly monorepo stack designed for building Proof of Concepts (POC/MVP), AI Micro-SAAS and scalable small web applications with AI/Machine Learning components.
+A simple, powerful, and developer-friendly web, web3, monorepo stack designed for building Proof of Concepts (POC/MVP), AI Micro-SAAS and scalable small web applications with AI/Machine Learning components.

+A few signs that could be useful for you:
+- You're a senior testing something solo, and you knows that it has the entire setup ready, that if done manually would take some hours to build.
+- The setup is complete for a basic operation, enabling customer access, and a special access for the admins.
+- It already supports most of the things a UI/UX would ask you to implement.
+- With the ability to quickly implement AI tools, it enables you to easily solve real world problems, instead of just creating a python script or something so specific that most people will never use.
+- It uses gRCP communication between the two apis, so it's really fast.
+- You can easily implement WEB3 tools if needed, such as wallets and other stuff.

 > **Note:** This stack is optimized for solo developers (Senior ones) or small teams.
 For larger teams or projects, consider breaking it into multiple repositories to facilitate scalability and collaboration.